Vertical Sleeve Gastrectomy—Laparoscopic

 (Sleeve Gastrectomy—Laparoscopic; VSG—Laparoscopic)

-Vertical sleeve gastrectomy (VSG) is surgery to decrease the structure and size of your stomach.
-This restricts the amount of food you are able to consume.
+Vertical sleeve gastrectomy (VSG) is surgery to decrease the structure and size of the stomach.

 This surgery involves re-shaping the stomach to reduce the amount of food it can hold.